crate/crate/docs/sql/statements/create-table.rst

 ``number_of_routing_shards``
 ----------------------------

 This number specifies the hashing space that is used internally to distribute documents across shards.
+For instance, a 5 shard index with `number_of_routing_shards` set to `30` (`5 x 2 x 3`) could be split by a factor of `2` or `3`.
+In other words, it could be split as follows:

+* `5` -> `10` -> `30`  (split by 2, then by 3)
+* `5` -> `15` -> `30` (split by 3, then by 2)
+* `5` -> `30` (split by 6)

+While you can set the `index.number_of_routing_shards` setting explicitly at index creation time, the default value depends upon the number of primary shards in the original index.
+The default is designed to allow you to split by factors of 2 up to a maximum of 1024 shards.
+However, the original number of primary shards must taken into account.
+For instance, an index created with 5 primary shards could be split into 10, 20, 40, 80, 160, 320, or a maximum of 740 shards (with a single split action or multiple split actions).

-This is an optional setting that enables users to later on increase the number of shards using :ref:`sql-alter-table`.
+According to the above logic users can change the number of shards using :ref:`sql-alter-table`.